mdgrossi/resume-quarto-moderncv/README.md

 ### Creating a R&egrave;sum&egrave; and CV

 R&egrave;sum&egrave; and CV content are provided in YAML format in `_content.yml`.
-Most of the variables are used in both the r&egrave;sum&egrave; and CV, streamlining the process of making two separate but related documents.
-However, some entries are unique to one or the other document.
+Most (but not all) of the variables are used in both the r&egrave;sum&egrave; and CV, thereby streamlining the process of making two separate but related documents.
 All are described below.
 All entries are strings unless otherwise noted.

+All content variables (*e.g.*, education) contain `include-in-resume` and/or `include-in-cv` Boolean variables that, when `true`, will include that section in the r&egrave;sum&egrave; and/or CV, respectively.
+If `false` or omitted altogether, the section will not show up in either document.
+This makes it easy to keep the contents of both documents separate, if desired.
+Some fields, like funding procurement, can currently only be included in the CV, since this type of information is rarely (if ever) included in traditional r&egrave;sum&egrave;s.

 #### Header Information